NBISweden/data-submission-documentation/ENA/BGE-Triaenophorus-nodulosus/README.md

 ```
 Upload was slow to begin (~25 mins) but once begun it uploaded as expected.

-* Manifests were made from the metadata spreadsheet by using a modified script [get_ENA_XML_files_yv.py](scripts/get_ENA_XML_files_yv.py), generating XML files for Study (not used), [Experiment](ENA/BGE-Triaenophorus-nodulosus/data/heTriNodu-HiFi.exp.xml) and [Runs](ENA/BGE-Triaenophorus-nodulosus/data/heTriNodu-HiFi.runs.xml).
+* Manifests were made from the metadata spreadsheet by using a modified script [get_ENA_XML_files_yv.py](./scripts/get_ENA_XML_files_yv.py), generating XML files for Study (not used), [Experiment](./data/heTriNodu-HiFi.exp.xml) and [Runs](./data/heTriNodu-HiFi.runs.xml).
 Also, an md5 sum was calculated for each data file and included in the spreadsheet.

-* A [submission.xml](ENA/BGE-Triaenophorus-nodulosus/data/submission.xml) file was made according to ENA specifications.
+* A [submission.xml](./data/submission.xml) file was made according to ENA specifications.

-* Due to circumstances the manifests were submitted via the web portal this time without trouble, hence the seprarate registration of sequence and annotation projects.
+* Due to circumstances the manifests were submitted via the web portal this time without trouble, hence the separate registration of sequence and annotation projects.

-* Received accession numbers: `ERR13654568`
+* Received accession numbers: `ERX13023779`,`ERR13654568`

 ### Submit Hi-C

 ### Submit RNAseq

 ### Submit assembly

+* A study / project was created, receiving accession number `PRJEB80032`
+* Yvonnes note: Not sure how it was registered, hence lack of information other than the accession number.

 ### Create umbrella